A Brief History of Fisher-Price Little People

-Chances are, you or your kids played with Fisher-Price's Little People toys growing up.
+Chances are, you've played with Fisher-Price's Little People toys at some point.
 The simple, round figures were a staple of toy boxes throughout the 1970s and '80s, and have become one of the longest-running toy lines in American history.
 With over 50 years on the market, the story behind these little folks is filled with fun and fond memories, sure to bring out the kid in all of us.

 The Play Family Tree

 Little People has its roots in the early 1950s, where barrel-bodied figures with spherical heads were seen as the drivers in pull-along toy cars.
 But these characters were attached to the vehicles, so they were never the main focus of play.
 All that changed when Fisher-Price introduced the Safety Bus in 1959.
 Similar to its predecessors, the toy was a plastic school bus with the driver permanently attached.
 However, it also came with six child passengers who could be removed from their seats.
 Now, instead of just pulling a toy car behind them, children could make the characters act out pretend scenarios and let their imaginations run wild.

 The success of the Safety Bus inspired Fisher-Price to release more toys with removable figures, including the Snorky Fire Engine (1960), the Nifty Station Wagon (1960), the Amusement Park (1963), and the Lacing Shoe (1965), which was the first toy to feature the “Fisher-Price Play Family” name. (“Play Family” was the actual name for the toys throughout most of their history.
 The name “Little People” was just a nickname used by fans and wasn't officially trademarked by Fisher-Price until 1985.)